 As publishers become more corporate, global and boring, IRON Press champions new quality writing as it has done since 1973.
-IRON runs events and launches, and thinks literature is both serious and fun.
+IRON runs events and launches; it also thinks literature is both serious and fun.

-The only place to be this weekend, from Wednesday 15th to Sunday 19th May, 2013, is the little fishing village of Cullercoats on the North-East Coast.
-For five days the village will host celebrations to mark the 40th anniversary of IRON Press, set up in 1973 when its founding editor Peter Mortimer was still in loons!
+The only place to be, from Wednesday 15th to Sunday 19th May 2013, was the little fishing village of Cullercoats on the North-East Coast.
+For five days the village hosted celebrations to mark the 40th anniversary of IRON Press, set up in 1973 when its founding editor Peter Mortimer was still in loons!

 Another company is using the name Iron Press, and this company is publishing a range of books aimed at young children.
 Many of these books contain basic and atrocious spelling errors, and we are regularly chastised for such sloppy work.
 The company has no link whatsoever to ourselves and is based in Bleasby, Nottinghamshire.
 Our own IRON Press, which has been publishing since 1973, is not a publisher of children's books.
 All our publications contain our full postal and email address, web site and phone number, plus our own flatiron logo.

 Submissions - No unsolicited submissions please.
 We are a small press.
 We do not publish novels.
 Our range is poetry, (including haiku), collections of short stories, and anthologies of verse and prose.
 If you think you have something that might interest us, firstly email us with brief details.
 Thanks!